httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 "Safe" HTTP methods include `GET`, `HEAD`, `OPTIONS`, and `TRACE`, as defined in Section 4.2.1 of {{RFC7231}}.

-The term "public suffix" is defined in a note in Section 5.3 of {{RFC6265}} as "a domain that is controlled by a public registry", and are also known as "effective top-level domains" (eTLDs).
+A "public suffix" is a domain that is controlled by a public registry, such as "com", "co.uk", and "pvt.k12.wy.us".
 For example, `site.example`'s public suffix is `example`.
-User agents SHOULD use an up-to-date public suffix list, such as the one maintained by Mozilla at {{PSL}}.
+User agents SHOULD use an up-to-date public suffix list, such as the one maintained at {{PSL}}.

 An origin's "registered domain" is the origin's host's public suffix plus the label to its left.
 That is, for `https://www.site.example`, the public suffix is